 The notes can be written in a WYSIWYG editor with basic formats like headers, lists and other formats.
 The full-text search will find your notes quickly.

-The Windows application can be downloaded directly with the button below, the Android app is available at the Android play store, and both of them can be used for free.
+The Windows application is now available in the Microsoft store, the Android app can be downloaded at the Android play store, and both of them can be used for free.